readmeio/rdme/documentation/migration-guide.md

    - The `--dryRun` flag has been deprecated in favor of `--dry-run`.

-   - Like `openapi upload` above, there is no prompt to select your ReadMe project version if you omit the `--version` flag.
+   - There is no prompt to select your ReadMe project version if you omit the `--version` flag.
 It now defaults to `stable` (i.e., your main ReadMe project version).

    - `rdme docs upload` will now automatically validate your frontmatter and flag any issues prior to syncing.
 This is particularly helpful if you're coming from `rdme@9` or earlier, since the shape of certain frontmatter attributes (e.g., `category`, `parent`) have slightly changed.
 If you run this command in a non-CI environment, any outdated frontmatter will be detected and you'll have the ability to update it automatically.